My experiences with different boats on 3-9 month Expeditions !

 C-Dory 22 Cruiser

-The boat was absolutely SUPER, but the costs were astronomical !
+The boat was SUPER, but the cost astronomical!

-The fuel consumption of such a boat is simply crazy even with a 75 hp engine.
-On an expedition, many thousands of liters of gasoline go through ....
+The fuel consumption of a boat like this, even with a 75 hp engine, is just crazy.
+On an expedition, many thousands of litres of petrol go through ....

-As practical and comfortable as such a boat is, it is simply a horror economically and ecologically!
+As practical and comfortable as such a boat may be, it is simply a horror from an economic and ecological point of view!

 My conclusion: